rockstor/rockstor-doc/data_loss.rst

 Rockstor also does not support any recovery features at this time.
 Given the current state of rapid BTRFS development, we have not added this support as it may need to fundamentally change again.
 So wear your Linux ninja hat to troubleshoot serious data loss problems.
-Hope this document helps a little.
+Hope this document helps.

-Ask us for help
+Ask Us for Help
 ---------------

 If you are in a data loss scenario, we'd like to help you.
 Though we cannot